The Beginner’s Guide To Greek Wines

 Retsina from Central Greece

-A specialty of Greece is a white wine infused with the sap of the Allepo pine tree.
+With sap infusions from the Aleppo pine tree, Retsina is a Greek specialty.
 Retsina wines have aromas of linseed oil and lime peel that lead into flavors of apples and roses, with a subtle piney, saline finish.
-Retsina wines made with Assyrtiko grapes tend to be more angular in their style (but age longer.)
+Retsina wines from Assyrtiko grapes tend to be more angular in their style (but age longer.)

-In contrast, Retsina wines made with Savatiano grapes have a more generous taste with ripe apple and peach flavors, and an oily texture on the palate.
-Only eight producers know what they’re doing with this wine, so choose wisely!
+In contrast, Retsina wines from Savatiano grapes have a more generous taste with ripe apple and peach flavors, and an oily texture on the palate.
+Only a few producers know what they’re doing with this wine, so choose wisely!

 6. Agiorgitiko